Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Duality Principles and Testing Objects

 where $\sim$ denotes the equivalence relation act identically on all filtered representations.
 Thus the maximal reconstructible quotient of $\mathcal P$ obtained from filtered action is the boundary quotient

-Testing objects are chosen precisely so that their action realises this quotient in a minimal and canonical way.
+Testing objects are chosen precisely so that their action realises this quotient through a minimal detecting family.
 By Axiom~I and the discussion above, there exists a finite family of filtered representations whose joint action separates elements of $\mathcal P$ modulo $\mathcal P^{(1)}$.
 A minimal such representation is a testing object in the sense of conditions (T1) and (T2).

 Let $\mathcal T(\mathcal P)$ denote the full subcategory of $\Rep_f(\mathcal P)$ spanned by all testing objects.
 The functorial action of $\mathcal P$ on $\mathcal T(\mathcal P)$ determines an algebraic phase $\mathcal P^\vee$, obtained by extracting the induced interaction law on testing objects.
 Axioms I-V ensure that this construction is functorial and that $\mathcal P^\vee$ is well defined up to intrinsic equivalence.
 Consider the induced homomorphism